netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    an error with an error-tag containing "invalid-value" if a client attempts to modify an immutable node.

-   A list of already implemented and non-exhaustive list of potential use cases is provided below:
+   A non-exhaustive list of already implemented and potential use cases is provided below:

    * UC1: Modeling of server capabilities ({{sec-uc1}})